ztyyLV/web-twain-docs/indepth/deployment/service.md

 C:\Windows\SysWOW64\Dynamsoft\DynamsoftServicex64\DynamsoftService.exe
 ```

-Then the monitor process which is meant to monitor the main process and automatically start it in case it crashes starts like this:
+Then there is a monitor process which is meant to monitor the main process and automatically start it in case it crashes.
+This one starts like this:

 ``` cmd
 C:\Windows\SysWOW64\Dynamsoft\DynamsoftServicex64\DynamsoftService.exe -asmonitor Global\Dynamsoft_1.5.0_352325843_stop_service_event Global\Dynamsoft_1.5.0_352325828_certcheck_event
 ```

 The last always-running process is meant to support the SSL certificate specifically for the Firefox browser:

 ```
 "-scan" "\\.\pipe\dynamsoftscan_15.0_70056_60" "0" "Global\ss352604281_61_70056" "0" "C:\Windows\SysWOW64\Dynamsoft\DynamsoftServicex64\dwt_trial_15.0.0.0625.dll"
 ```

-Service mode *needs* to be used if you wish to [use a connected physical scanner]({{site.indepth}}features/input.html#scan-from-a-local-scanner).
+Service mode **needs** to be used if you wish to [use a connected physical scanner]({{site.indepth}}features/input.html#scan-from-a-local-scanner).
 It is this Dynamsoft Service that handles all communication between the browser client and the scanner driver.
 As mentioned previously, Service mode is used by default if the user is on [desktop]({{site.getstarted}}platform.html#browsers-on-desktop-devices).

 > NOTE:
 > * On Windows, the service runs in the "Local System" account